livewires/js-coding/worksheets/05-dom-manipulation.md

 With your [form](02-forms-and-events.md) update your event handler so that rather than alerting the name that is entered, it creates a new `<h1>` element with the name on it.

 As a stretch task, when you add the name add a button next to it that will allow you to delete it…

+Let's dive deeper into arrays, with some [splicing](06-splicing-arrays.md).